Oliver-Leete/HSSSimulations.jl/docs/src/reference/adv_intro.md

-# Introduction
+# Advanced API Introduction

-This section covers the reference documentation for all things not included in the main API, split into the packages modules.
+This section covers the reference documentation for all things not included in the main API, split into the package's modules.
 The first part of each modules documentation contains the documentation for the external 'advanced' API, these are things that are intended for use to extend customise simulations beyond the default behaviour.
 The second part are the internal functions not intended for